neallester/danake-sw/README.md

 ## Status

-This is library is currently in alpha testing on OSX.
+This is library is currently tested on OSX High Sierra and Ubuntu 16.04.

 ## Gotchas